 Several libraries and compilers are linked at the user level to support I/O and communication service.
-PGI, PathScale, and the GNU Compiler Collection (GCC) C, C++, and Fortran 90 compilers are supported.
-Applications statically link to these libraries.
-Users can set their desired compiler target architecture environment by loading the xtpe-target-cnl modulefile.
-For information about using modulefiles, see User Access to a Compiler Environment Using Modulefiles on page 123.
+Cray, PGI, PathScale, and the GNU Compiler Collection (GCC) C, C++, and Intel compilers are supported.
+For information about using modulefiles and configuring the default programming environment, see About Modules and Modulefiles on page 126 and Configuring the Default Programming Environment (PE) on page 128.
 For information about the libraries that Cray systems host, see the Cray Application Developer's Environment User's Guide (S-2396).

-The Resiliency Communication Agent (RCA) daemon, rcad-svcs, handles node services (see Services on the Service Nodes on page 40).
+The Resiliency Communication Agent (RCA) daemon, rcad-svcs, handles node services (see Services on the Service Nodes on page 42).